-Have you ever become frustrated with your photographs and wondered how other people’s images seemingly ‘shine’?
+Are you ever become frustrated with your photographs and wondered how other people’s images seem to ‘shine’?
 I have!
 Today, I want to introduce you to one simple composition trick called the rule of thirds that can improve your images lickety split.
 And it’s so easy!

 Imagine a tic tac toe board drawn across your image.
 Many DSLR’s have the ability to see this visual in your viewfinder which really helps us to improve our photographic composition.